fieldtrip/website/tutorial/tms-eeg.md

 **Analysis**

-After having cleaned the data, we will perform the following analyse
+After having cleaned the data, we will perform the following analyses:

 *  Calculate time-locked averages using **[ft_timelockanalysis](/reference/ft_timelockanalysis)**
 *  Time-frequency analysis using **[ft_freqanalysis](/reference/ft_freqanalysis)**
 *  Calculate the global mean field power

-# Preprocessing
+## Preprocessing

-## Visual data inspection
+### Visual data inspection

 We start with the original dataset which is available from  [ftp:/ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/tms/sp/sp_motor.zip](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/tms/sp/sp_motor.zip).
 Please be aware that the file is rather large (472 MB) due to the EEG being sampled at 5kHz.